Joined KCB in 2014

 Mr. Bodden has the prestigious honor of being the first African American male to perform the role of a ballet boy in Twyla Tharp’s In the Upper Room with Cincinnati Ballet.

-Mr. Bodden joined Kansas City Ballet in 2014, he has been featured in numerous roles Alice (in wonderland), Giselle, Swan Lake, The Sleeping Beauty, The Nutcracker Prince In The Nutcracker, Principal Ballet Couple In The Upper Room, The Tin Man In Septime Webre’s The Wizard Of Oz, Melancholic in Balanchine’s The Four Temperaments, Puck in Bruce Wells’ A Midsummer Night’s Dream, Gaston in Val Caniparoli’s Lady of the Camellias, Quincy in Micheal Pink’s Dracula and works by Edwaard Liang, Amy Sewiert, Yuri Possokhov, Adam Hougland, Jennifer Archibald, Stephanie Martinez, Gabrielle Lamb, Haley Kostas, Andi Abernathy and Stephanie Ruch.
+Mr. Bodden joined Kansas City Ballet in 2014, he has been featured in numerous roles Alice (in wonderland), Hilarion in Giselle, Swan Lake, The Sleeping Beauty, The Nutcracker Prince in The Nutcracker, Principal Ballet Couple In The Upper Room, The Tin Man In Septime Webre’s The Wizard Of Oz, Melancholic in Balanchine’s The Four Temperaments, Puck in Bruce Wells’ A Midsummer Night’s Dream, Gaston in Val Caniparoli’s Lady of the Camellias, Quincy in Michael Pink’s Dracula and works by Mark Morris, Jiří Kylián, Edwaard Liang, Amy Seiwert, Yuri Possokhov, Adam Hougland, Jennifer Archibald, Stephanie Martinez, Gabrielle Lamb, Haley Kostas, Andi Abernathy and Stephanie Ruch.

 In 2022 Mr. Bodden was invited to The Kennedy Center in Washington, DC to be a part of “Reframing The Narrative” project highlighting the contributions of dancers of color to classical ballet.